raine/anki-llm/README.md

 in a single session.

 - `<term>`: The word or phrase to generate cards for (must be in quotes if it contains spaces).
-Optional — can be entered in the TUI.
+Optional; can be entered in the TUI.

 **Common options:**